lindsayrr8/lindsayrr8.github.io/_posts/2024-09-7-my-new-blog-post.md

 Splendid.
 Now that we have our vector full of numbers, we can create our own new function called **myMean()** to calculate the average of these numbers.

-We'll designate **myMean()** as the name for the nice box our function will sit in. *Doing this in R gives me the heebie-jeebies because `=` is conventionally used for **assignment** in pretty much every other language.* In R, `<-`, (which looks like a little left-facing arrow) is the standard assignment syntax on variables.
-The `=` still gets used, but it's more-or-less officially designated for functions.
+We'll designate `myMean()` as the name for the nice box our function will sit in. *Doing this in R gives me the heebie-jeebies because `=` is conventionally used for variable **assignment** in pretty much every other language.* In R, `<-`, (which looks like a little left-facing arrow) is the standard assignment syntax.
+(The `=` still gets used, but it's more-or-less designated for use within functions.)

+Our new function `myMean()` pulls in the data stored in `assignment2` and makes use of another pre-cooked function that comes packed in with R: the `sum()` function.